charroux/CodingWithKubernetes/README.md

 A single yaml file is enough to configure the cluster: https://github.com/charroux/CodingWithKubernetes/blob/master/front-back-app.yml

-Note first of all how configurations are separated from other with ---
+Note first of all how configurations are separated from each other with ---

 This yaml file contains :